Planting milkweed for Monarchs is vital!

 Collection Dates: September 1 - October 30

-Warren County SWCD will be an official collection site for the second year of the statewide pod collection effort supporting the Ohio Pollinator Habitat Initiative.
+Warren County SWCD will again be an official collection site this year for the statewide pod collection effort supporting the Ohio Pollinator Habitat Initiative.
 To collect the seed pods from a milkweed plant it is best to pick them when they are dry, gray, or brown in color.
 If the center seam pops with gentle pressure, they can be picked.
-Make sure that before you collect seed, you become familiar with the common milkweed to avoid harvesting pods from similar plants such as hemp dogbane and swamp milkweed.
-It is best to collect pods into paper bags or paper grocery sacks and put the date and county collected on the bag.
+Make sure that before you collect seed, you become familiar with the common milkweed to avoid harvesting pods from similar plants such as hemp dogbane and swamp milkweed (see video below!)
+It is best to collect pods into paper bags and put the date and county collected on the bag.
 Avoid using plastic bags because they attract moisture.
 Store seeds in a cool, dry area until you can deliver to Warren County SWCD.